udacity/nd087-c3-deployment-roulette/README.md

    2. mimic the blue deployment configuration and replace the `index.html` with the values in `green-config` config-map
    3. The bash script will wait for the new deployment to successfully roll out and the service to be reachable.
    4. Create a new weighted CNAME record `blue-green.udacityproject` in Route53 for the green environment
-   5. Use the `curl` ec2 instance to curl the `blue-green.udacityproject` url and document that green & blue services are reachable
+   5. Use the `curl` ec2 instance to curl the `blue-green.udacityproject` url and take a screenshot to document that green & blue services are reachable
+      1. The screenshot should be named `green-blue.png`
    6. Simulate a failover event to the `green` environment by destroying the blue environment
    7. Ensure the `blue-green.udacityproject` record now only returns the green environment
-      - curl `blue-green.udacityproject` and save the results in `blue-green.txt` from the `curl` ec2 instance
+      - curl `blue-green.udacityproject` and take a screenshot of the results named `green-only.png` from the `curl` ec2 instance
 5. [Node elasticity]
 A microservice `bloaty-mcface` must be deployed for compliance reasons before the company can continue business.
 Ensure it is deployed successfully
    1. Deploy `apps/bloatware` microservice